uncertain-graph/uppr-plus/README.md

 ## Others
 - If you would like to run BEAR, generate collapse-based uncertain graph firstly using `main_gen_collT.m` under `acc\`. <br>
 Implementation of BEAR comes from: https://datalab.snu.ac.kr/bear/ `BEAR-v1.0`.
-- Double check every path in the file when you encounter the "no such file" error.
+- Please double check every path in the file when you encounter the "no such file" error.